ilikekeyboards4924/voxel-game/README.md

 ```

+# common issues:
+- the "// for github" thing needs to be uncommented before pushing to main

 ### TODO
 - add obj file loader so i can make stuff in blender and add it here
 - finish making the old stuff in typescript